 As Australia experiences ongoing climate changes, with an average temperature increase of over 1°C since 1910 and a significant rise since 1950, extreme heat events and severe droughts have become more frequent.
 Low-E glass provides a proactive solution to these changes by enhancing a home’s thermal performance.

 Premier Windows is a locally owned and operated business in WA, and we take great pride in delivering exceptional quality windows and doors and the personalised service you would expect from a trusted local supplier.
 Given the diverse climate across our region, Low-E glass windows offer an ideal solution to accommodate these varying conditions across WA.
+Learn more about Double Glazing in Perth here, and discover how Premier Windows can transform your living space.

 Whether building a new home or upgrading existing windows, considering Low-E glass is a decision that pays dividends in comfort, savings, and environmental impact.
 If you have any questions or would like to arrange a quote, please contact Premier Windows & Doors today.